PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 agree.
 Downstream bridge matching likewise requires one consumer, distinct known logical layouts, and an exact permutation derived from those layouts.

+Generated shape-expression reconstruction has a separate Torch-free owner in `pytorch_shape_expression_policy.py`.
+It rebuilds constant and runtime shape lists/scalars through Shape, Slice, StridedSlice, Gather, Concat, reshape-like, comparison, arithmetic, and ReduceProd producers with explicit cycle guards.
+Runtime shape-list helper imports are recorded only when static reconstruction is unavailable.

 Rank-4 generated-source shape policy has a Torch-free shared owner in `pytorch_shape_policy.py`.
 Layout hinting and CF/NHWC shape normalization are used by both exporter policy and source rewrites without importing the exporter